Llama-4-Scout-17B-16E Measured: CPU Q6_K 17tok/s vs GPU nvfp4 60tok/s, Cache Strategy and 100K Context Boundary

 nvfp4 Quality

 Django/Python design task quality remains practical even at FP4.
 Instruction following and Japanese proficiency are stable.
 Mathematically rigorous reasoning is slightly weaker, but acceptable for boilerplate generation and logic reviews.
+The model stays coherent when asked to explain backend code structure in Japanese.

 Lessons Learned